schooltool-project/schooltool.gradebook/src/schooltool/gradebook/browser/README.txt

 Now we will fill in all of the required fields, first creating an activity that uses an existing score system.
-We'll note that the new activity appears in the activities overview after successfully being added.
+We'll note that the new activity appears in the gradebook after successfully being added.

     >>> stephan.getControl('Title').value = 'HW 1'
     >>> stephan.getControl('Description').value = 'Homework 1'